theriley106/zetamac-analyzer/README.md

 The function saves the current score and timestamp to a DynamoDB table.

 In addition, the Lambda function accepts GET requests to return the score data in chronological order.
-This can be extremely useful for time series visualizations:
+This can be extremely useful for time series visualizations like this:

 <p align="center">
   <img src="static/example.png" width="700px"/>